Emergency Care

 Critical Care Transport

-The Pediatric Transport team partners with hospitals within the state to transport critically ill or injured infants and children to Children’s Hospital Navicent Health.
+The Pediatric Transport team partners with hospitals within the state to transport critically ill or injured infants and children to Atrium Health Levine Children’s Beverly Knight Olson Children’s Hospital.
 We utilize specialized transport vehicles designed to accommodate the equipment needs of critically ill or injured infants and children.
 The PICU Transport Team includes a Pediatric ICU nurse, Pediatric Respiratory Therapist, Emergency Medical Technician and Pediatric Intensivist.

 For more information or to contact our Pediatric Transport Team, please call 478-633-5454.